nitish2112/website/content/post/halide/index.md

   image = ""

 +++
+<!--more-->
+*THIS PAGE IS UNDER CONSTRUCTION*

 Here I will talk about Halide
-<!--more-->

 In order to learn Halide, let's start with a simple example and see how Halide will produce the code for that example